Smartwatch vs. adventure watch — which is best for you?

 Most modern wrist-based smart devices, including the best fitness trackers and nearly all adventure watches, are capable of mirroring smartphone notifications to your wrist.

 However, a full-blown smartwatch is going to allow you to answer those messages without taking out your smartphone.
-Most will let you answer phone calls from the wrist, too, something you won’t find on the majority of sports watches.
+Most will let you answer phone calls from the wrist, too, something you won’t find on the majority of adventure watches.

 I have a slender wrist: smartwatch